eclipse-thingweb/node-wot/README.md

 ##### Link Local wot-typescript-definitions

-To evolve the Scripting API in development, you need to use a locally changed version of the [wot-typescript-definitions](https://www.npmjs.com/package/wot-typescript-definitions).
+To involve the Scripting API in development, you need to use a locally changed version of the [wot-typescript-definitions](https://www.npmjs.com/package/wot-typescript-definitions).
 Use npm link for this as well:

 ```